 Talking to several attorneys is a good idea.
 You want to find the best one who can win your case, and who cares about you as a person.

 But you have to make sure each lawyer’s realistic, and not just promising you big money to get your business.
 It’s both unethical and illegal for lawyers to guarantee you results.

 It does happen, though.

 However, they should be able to approximate a range or estimate of what you might be entitled to based on the facts of your situation.
-Make sure that whatever your personal injury lawyer says, it comes from a sound factual basis found within the law.
+Make sure that whatever your lawyer says, it comes from a sound factual basis found within the law.